How is non-Hodgkin lymphoma staged?

 - Lumbar puncture (spinal tap – this may not need to be done)

 These tests are described in the section “How is non-Hodgkin lymphoma diagnosed?”

 Ann Arbor staging system

-A staging system is a way for members of the cancer care team to summarize the extent of a cancer’s spread.
-The staging system most often used to describe the extent of non-Hodgkin lymphoma in adults is called the Ann Arbor staging system.
+A staging system is a way for members of a cancer care team to summarize the extent of a cancer’s spread.
+The Ann Arbor staging system is most often used to describe the extent of non-Hodgkin lymphoma in adults.

 Either of the following means the disease is stage I:

 - The lymphoma is in only 1 lymph node area or lymphoid organ such as the thymus (I).